TajaKuzman/Genre-Datasets-Comparison/README.md

 1. Baseline experiments (in-dataset experiments) - training and testing on the splits from the same dataset:
     * GINCO-full-set: the GINCO dataset with the full set of GINCO labels, except instances of labels that have less than 10 instances -> 17 labels
-    * GINCO-downcast: GINCO dataset a merged set of labels
+    * GINCO-downcast: GINCO dataset a merged set of labels - 9 labels
     * CORE-main: main categories as labels
     * CORE-sub: subcategories as labels